 Each fiscal year, Treasury tracks the number of cybersecurity incidents reported to the United States Computer Emergency Readiness Team (US-CERT).
-This helps measure the effectiveness of Treasury's defenses at mitigating security threats and is an indicator of how often Treasury is being targeted by malicious actors.
-If the number of reported incidents rises while the number of major incidents remains steady or declines, it indicates an effective cybersecurity program.
-The incidence of intrusion events at Treasury has not remained constant over time, and projections must be used as a baseline measure only.
 In FY 2021, Treasury witnessed a lower number of incidents being reported, this is indicative of enhanced detection and mitigation capabilities.
 The FY 2022 and FY 2023 targets will remain flat.